Mimetis/Dotmim.Sync/docs/Orchestrators.rst

 | If you have already done a first sync (or a first provision) of your client database, you can use the ``GetScopeInfoAsync`` method to get the ScopeInfo instance from your client database instead of your server database.
 | Provision an already provisioned local database can be useful if you want to overwrite / recreate everything.

-.. note:: Be careful, the client database may not contains a ScopeInfo instance if you have not done a first sync.
+..
+WARNING:: Be careful, the client database may not contains a ScopeInfo instance if you have not done a first sync.

 .. code-block:: csharp